- Go Hiking

 Take the Palisades Interstate Parkway to its northern terminus at the Bear Mountain Bridge.
 Cross the bridge and proceed north on N.Y.
 Route 9D for about 8.5 miles to the Village of Cold Spring.
 Continue ahead on Route 9D for another two miles past the intersection with N.Y.
 Route 301 in Cold Spring.
 Immediately after passing through a tunnel under Breakneck Ridge, park in a small parking area on the left (west) side of the road.
 (If this parking area is full, continue north for another 0.2 mile to a much larger parking area on the west side of the road).

 Take the Metro-North Hudson Line to the Cold Spring station and walk north on Route 9D to the trailhead.
-On weekends and holidays, two trains in the morning stop at the Breakneck Ridge station, a short distance north of the trailhead.
+On weekends and holidays, three trains (two in the morning and one in the early afternoon) stop at the Breakneck Ridge station, a short distance north of the trailhead.

 Despite its relatively short length, this is generally considered to be the most strenuous hike in the East Hudson Highlands.
 It involves steep climbs over rock ledges that can be very slippery when wet.
 You'll need to use both your hands and your feet in many places along the way.
 Proper footgear is essential for this hike, which is best done on weekdays, to avoid the crowds on weekends.
 Do not attempt this hike in wet weather, or if the trail is covered with snow or ice.